WORK

 PROCESS_

-Chose a minimal colour palette to reduce cognitive load and keep focus on content.
-Multiple workspaces were included so users could separate subjects without losing their setup.
+Minimal colour palette to reduce cognitive load and keep focus on content.
+Multiple workspaces let users separate subjects without losing their setup.
 Every technique was made available as a draggable icon, not a menu item.

 SOLUTION_

-A desktop learning platform where Cornell notes, mind maps, to-do lists, spider charts, flashcards, and Pomodoro timers coexist on a single canvas — rearrangeable and resizable per session.
+A desktop learning platform where Cornell notes, mind maps, to-do lists, spider charts, flashcards, and Pomodoro timers coexist on one canvas — rearrangeable and resizable per session.

 Building for accessibility first made the product stronger for everyone — that was the clearest takeaway.
 I'd revisit the onboarding to better communicate how the widgets work together, rather than letting users figure it out alone.